canonical/ubuntu-packaging-guide/packaging-from-scratch.rst

 version to act as.
 You will generally want to set this to the most recent version which is ``8``.

-``control`` contains all the meta data of the package.
+``control`` contains all the metadata of the package.
 The first paragraph describes the source package.
 The second and and following paragraphs describe the binary packages to be built.
 We will need to add the packages needed to compile the application to ``Build-Depends:`` so set that to::